CarrieBrown/r-novice-gapminder-2/_episodes/02-additional-datatypes.md

 teaching: 20
 exercises: 10
 questions:
-- How do I use and maneuver within other data classes available in R?
+- "How do I use and maneuver within other data classes available in R?"
-- How do I detect and manage missing and incorrect data?
+- "How do I detect and manage missing and incorrect data?"
-objectives:
+- "How can I create a class that contains multiple data types?"
+Objectives:
-- Explore additional data types in R including Lists and Matrices
+- "Explore additional data types in R including Lists and Matrices'
-- Learn about missing data and other special values
+- "Learn about missing data and other special values"
+keypoints:
+- "Missing data gets assigned as `NA`"
+- "`Inf` is used to represent infinite values and `NaN` indicates undefined values."
+- "A matrix is a three dimensional vector"
+- "A list is a container that can contain objects of different data types."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Explore additional data types in R
-> * Learn about missing data and other special values

 ### Missing Data